 - The Council shall maintain a record of votes cast in each election.
 Paper ballots and records shall be stored in the Council Office for a period of one year, at which time they shall be destroyed.
 Electronic ballot records shall be stored in the computer-based voting system until the next round of nominations begins, at which time they shall be purged.

 - In the event of a vacancy in the elected membership of the Council, the nominee who received the next highest number of votes in the most recent election shall be certified by the Secretary to fill the unexpired term.
+If subsequent vacancies arise, they shall be filled by moving to the nominee who received the second highest number of votes in the most recent election, then the third highest number of votes, and so forth.
 If no nominee is available to serve, the Council shall appoint a representative to fill the unexpired term.

 - In the event of a vacancy that occurs within four (4) months of an upcoming election month, the Parliamentarian has the option to put that seat to vote during the election.
 This seat shall be elected to fulfill the unexpired term.
 If the Parliamentarian chooses this option, the representative shall be declared elected based on the highest number of votes received after votes for full term seats are counted.

 - In the event of a tie for either the last available full term seat OR (but not BOTH) the last available replacement seat, the full Council shall vote to break the tie at the next Council meeting.
 The candidates involved in the tie shall be invited to give, at their option, a statement to the Council regarding their candidacy before the vote takes place.
 If the tie concerns the last available full term seat, the candidate who does not win the vote of the Council shall be declared the winner of the first available replacement seat.
 The remaining replacement seats shall then be awarded according to vote count.